-Last week on 14th July we launched our Marketing and Communications bootcamp series with the first webinar on ‘Developing an effective marketing strategy to reboot your business’.
+Last week on 14th July we launched our marketing and communications masterclass series with the first webinar on ‘Developing an effective marketing strategy to reboot your business’.

 Patrick Muir is a highly experienced NED and CMO, having built some of the UK’s most innovative businesses, such as Egg, Sherpa and Lombard Direct.
-Patrick previously held executive positions at blue-chip organisations such as Citi and Morgan Stanley and is currently the Remuneration committee chair and member of the audit and risk committees.
+Patrick previously held executive positions at blue-chip organisations including Citi and Morgan Stanley and is currently the remuneration committee chair and member of the audit and risk committees.

 Alex Blanes is a marketer and digital polymath with six years of experience across education, executive leadership development, technology and public sector.
 He holds graduate degrees in science and digital media and is currently the Head of Marketing for a global publishing and events company.

 “We’re all key workers now.” – Patrick Muir